ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 [//]: # (title: Routing)

-Routing is the core Ktor [plugin](Plugins.md) for handling incoming requests in a server application.
+Routing is the core Ktor [plugin](Plugins.md) (formerly known as feature) for handling incoming requests in a server application.
 When the client makes a request to a specific URL (for example, `/hello`), the routing mechanism allows us to define how we want this request to be served.

 ## Install Routing {id="install_feature"}